Nursing the Elderly

 Every day, the population of elderly in US increases by the thousands.
 How will their needs be met in the future?
 What programs and services will they have access to?
 Will they live in nursing homes or will they benefit from home care?
 If they'll live in nursing homes, how will their life be?
 Many of the elderly are disabled or suffer from chronic illnesses, and as their number grows it will be crucial to understand how to deliver affordable and accessible healthcare that will meet their needs, and how to make nursing homes pleasant places to live in.

-Over a span of several months I worked on a project about elderly care and visited four elderly living in different situations and participating in different health and social programs – two in a nursing home and two supported by programs that let them continue living at home.
-Barry and Doris live in The New Jewish Home in Manhattan, New York City, a nursing home that offers a lot of activities to the residents.
+Over a span of several months I worked on a project about elderly care and visited three elderly living in different situations and participating in different health and social programs – one in a nursing home and two supported by programs that let them continue living at home.
+Barry lives in The New Jewish Home in Manhattan, New York City, a nursing home that offers a lot of activities to the residents.
 Katy lives at home in a town north of Detroit and participated in a project MiCapable that sends healthcare professionals several times to participant's homes within a set period of time.
 Walter has been visiting SpiriTrust Lutheran's LIFE Center in Chambersburg, Pennsylvania twice a week for the last four years and is visited at his rural home once a week by a homecare aide from LIFE.

 *This project was supported with Rita and Alex Hillman Foundation Fellowship